 Outriggers should be washed with fresh water, mild soap, and a soft cloth.
-Never use acidic or abrasive cleaners on outriggers.
+Never use acidic or abrasive cleaners to clean your outriggers.

 A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive, high quality marine or automotive wax is recommended.
-Before storage, clean and wax your outriggers.
+A non-abrasive high quality marine or automotive wax is recommended.
+Before storage, clean and wax the outriggers.

-Grease all hardware prior to assembly.
-The tubes should be greased where one section is inserted into another during assembly.
-Disassemble and regrease all applicable surfaces on an annual basis.
+Grease all threads, bolts, and tubes where one section is inserted into another during assembly.
+Once a year, disassemble and regrease all applicable surfaces.